 Capital Region History Day

-The New York State Museum invites teachers and their students to participate in the annual Capital Region History Day competition on Saturday, March 21, 2020.
+The New York State Museum invites teachers and their students to participate virtually in the annual Capital Region History Day competition on Saturday, March 12, 2021.
+Please note this year's competition will be completely virtual.
 Students in grades 6-12, working individually or in groups, may discover and unveil history’s secrets and express what they have learned through one of the five following formats: Exhibits, Documentaries, Papers, Websites, and Theatrical Performances.

-The 2020 History Day theme is “Breaking Barriers.”
-Your project should demonstrate knowledge of your chosen topic and illustrate a moment in history when a barrier was challenged and changed.
+The 2021 History Day theme is “Communication in History: The Key to Understanding” Your project should demonstrate knowledge of your chosen topic and illustrate a moment in history when a barrier was challenged and changed.

-Students compete at the regional level where the top two winners in each category proceed to the state competition in Cooperstown, NY.
-From there, winning students have the opportunity to move on to the national level competition at the University of Maryland in College Park.
-National History Day (NHD) hosts more than half a million students from around the world as they conduct research and interpret historical topics through the lens of an annual theme.
+Students compete at the regional level where the top two winners in each category proceed to the state competition.
+From there, winning students have the opportunity to move on to the national level competition.
+National History Day (NHD) engages more than half a million students from around the world as they conduct research and interpret historical topics through the lens of an annual theme.

-National History Day was awarded the prestigious 2011 National Humanities Medal by President Barak Obama.
+National History Day was awarded the prestigious 2011 National Humanities Medal by President Barack Obama.

 If you would like to receive more information about Capital Region History Day, please contact HISTDAY@nysed.gov